 Any rodents present must be controlled using traps or poison according to acceptable practices and legislation related to food safety.

-Technology developed by Rentokil for use in zero tolerance environments such as grocery stores and supermarkets can capture mice, eliminate them humanely without toxic chemicals, isolate them hygienically and wirelessly communicate with a secure online system to record the capture.
-The RADAR mouse capture unit and the PestConnect remote monitoring system enable 24/7 remote monitoring of a mouse infestation by the customer and Rentokil’s technicians.
+Technology developed by Rentokil for use in zero tolerance environments such as grocery stores and supermarkets can capture mice and eliminate them humanely without toxic chemicals.

 Rodenticides used must be approved products, placed in secure bait stations and restricted to areas where food is not processed.
 If stored on site they must also be stored in suitable conditions that prevent contamination of food products and the environment.